🧭 Introduction: Why You Need an SEO Glossary

 Sitemap

-A file that lists all the important pages on your site so search engines can find and index them easily.
+A file that lists all the URLs on your site to help search engines discover and index them faster.

 Slug